BIIFSweden/FOM_Multiplexed/Extra_QuPath_PixelClassification.md

 * open `Classify -> Pixel classification -> Load pixel classifier`
 * Load 'vessel_pixel_5_10_I'
 * press `Create objects` choosing `Current selection`
 * For the parameters of the `Create objects` command, please follow the screenshot below.
 We want to create annotations for single vessel objects (= `split objects`) and exclude those particles that might be positive for the CD34-marker, but too small to be considered a vessel (=`Minimum object size`).
+We also don't want to delete the cell detection that we have created before (= unticked `Delete existing objects`).

 ![](img/screenshot_createObjects.png?raw=true "Screenshot")